How to locate and count coqui frogs

 Call out to the frogs

 If you don’t hear any frogs calling try whistling the 2 tone coqui call out to them.
 This can stimulate them to respond.
 If you can’t whistle you can use a recording of a coqui frog instead.
+Below are two different versions that you can use to attempt to get the coqui to respond.

 Mark the location